mcarr823/pi-tv-streamer/install/DE.md

 # Desktop Environment

-Once the OS is installed, the next step is to install the Plasma Bigscreen desktop environment.
+Once flatpak is setup, the next step is to install the Plasma Bigscreen desktop environment.

 ## Raspberry Pi OS

-Boot up the Raspberry Pi and login.
-Then open a terminal window and run
+Open a terminal window and run:

 `sudo apt install plasma-bigscreen`